sandopus/next/README.md

-# This is a simple Next docker image, using Node as runtime and Bun as package manager.
+# This is a simple Next docker image, using Node as runtime and Bun as package manager 🌱🐳.

 ## Getting Started